Lakshita6/SCHOOL_DONATION_DATA_Analysis/README.md

 # SCHOOL_DONATION_DATA_Analysis
-Analyse the data by creating particular tasks ,representation of top states ,donation count and etc  is being done
+Analyse the  600 million real-time data by creating particular tasks ,representation of top states ,donation count and etc  is being done